-- Reporting to the Chief Constable, the Commissioner, the PCCCFO and to the external auditor any unlawful, or potentially unlawful, expenditure by the Chief Constable or officers of the Chief Constable; - Reporting to the Chief Constable, the Commissioner, the PCCCFO and to the external auditor when it appears that any expenditure of the Chief Constable is likely to exceed the resources available to it to meet that expenditure - Advising the Chief Constable on Value for Money (VfM) in relation to all aspects of the Constabulary's expenditure; - Advising the Chief Constable and the Commissioner on the soundness of the budget in relation to the Constabulary; - Ensuring the provision of an effective internal audit service; - Advising on the safeguarding of assets owned and used by the Constabulary, including risk management and insurance - Securing the preparation of the annual statement of accounts of the Chief Constable and providing information to the PCCCFO to enable production of the Commissioner's group accounts - Ensuring that the terms of funding between the Commissioner and CC are met - Securing the preparation of financial rules and the financial handbook to support the implementation of financial regulations
+- Ensuring that the financial affairs of the Constabulary are properly administered and that these financial regulations are observed; - Reporting to the Chief Constable, the Commissioner and to the external auditor any unlawful, or potentially unlawful, expenditure by the Chief Constable or officers of the Chief Constable; - Reporting to the Chief Constable, the Commissioner and to the external auditor when it appears that any expenditure of the Chief Constable is likely to exceed the resources available to it to meet that expenditure - Advising the Chief Constable on Value for Money (VfM) in relation to all aspects of the Constabulary's expenditure; - Advising the Chief Constable and the Commissioner on the soundness of the budget in relation to the Constabulary; - Ensuring the provision of an effective internal audit service; - Advising on the safeguarding of assets owned and used by the Constabulary, including risk management and insurance - Securing the preparation of the annual statement of accounts of the Chief Constable and providing information to enable production of the Commissioner's group accounts - Ensuring that the terms of funding between the Commissioner and Chief Constable are met - Securing the preparation of financial rules and the financial handbook to support the implementation of financial regulations

-The CCCFO has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the Constabulary on expenditure and preparing each year, in accordance with proper practices, a statement of the Chief Constable's accounts.
-The CCCFO will need to observe the locally agreed timetable for the compilation of the group accounts by the PCCCFO.
+The Joint CFO has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the Constabulary on expenditure and preparing each year, in accordance with proper practices, a statement of the Chief Constable's accounts.
+The Joint CFO will need to observe the locally agreed timetable for the compilation of the group accounts.

-The CCCFO is the Chief Constable's professional adviser on financial matters.
+The Joint CFO is the Chief Constable's professional adviser on financial matters.
 To enable them to fulfil these duties the Chief Constable's Chief Finance Officer: